mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 If Frog and Sheen can be extracted, they need to leave the city.
 They had planned to flee to the Whitestar Highport in orbit as the Whitestar clan is much more tolerant of hybrids and likely to accept them.
-Rupert Down is only one or two kilometres from the family residences and only 100 metres from Like It Never Happened and Not a Turnip.
+Rupert Down is only one or two kilometers from the family residences and only 100 meters from Like It Never Happened and Not a Turnip.
 Departure requires an exit visa.
 These are usually automatically granted but bureaucracy and background checks require 1D local days, during which time the families will be searching for them.
 Once the visas are